ph1ll1ps/ph1ll1ps.github.io/content/post/nature2006/index.md

 projects: []
 ---

-Co-editor and contributing author of the 2020 Science report, led by Stephen Emmott.
+I was a co-editor and contributing author of the 2020 Science report, led by Stephen Emmott.
 According to Nature, \"That report inspired this week's focus on computing in Nature\", including the cover.